Len4i/pizza-store/README.md

 > Helm chart was created with `helm create` and has minimum changes from the default
 > In current state volumes and volumeMounts are set in the [values.yaml](./helm-chart/values.yaml)
 > While chart working with default values, it can be easily broken as require alignment between the values and parts of the template
-> For example volumeMount path of the db is set in the values but also as part of the configmap. both values should be aligned
+> For example `volumeMount` path of the db is set in the values but also as part of the configmap. both values should be aligned

 ## Production readiness

 ### Code
-There are several things that have to be handled in order to this service be more production ready
+There are several things that have to be handled in order for this service be more production ready
 Few examples:
 - support TLS on the server
 - HA database (more details in the [storage](#storage) section)